mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 This document introduces a new parameter `resource` to be returned in the access token response so the client can validate that the issued token corresponds to the intended resource.

+# Conventions and Terminology

+{::boilerplate bcp14-tagged}

+## Terminology

+The terms "client", "authorization server", "resource server', "access token", "protected resource",  "authorization request", "access token request", "access token response" is defined by the OAuth 2.0 Authorization Framework specification {{RFC6749}}.

+The term "resource" is defined by the Resource Indicators for OAuth 2.0 specification {{RFC8707}}.

+The term "StringOrURI" is defined by the JWT specification {{RFC7519}}.

-## Resource vs Audience
+### Resource vs Audience

-This specification uses the term resource (as defined in {{RFC8707}}) rather than audience (as commonly used in access token claims such as the aud claim in JWTs) because a client cannot assume a fixed or discoverable relationship between a protected resource URL and a token’s audience value.
+This specification uses the term resource (as defined in {{RFC8707}}) rather than audience (as commonly used in access token claims such as the aud claim in JWTs {{Section 4.1.3 of RFC7519}} or in token introspection {{Section 2.2 of RFC7662}}) because a client cannot assume a fixed or discoverable relationship between a protected resource URL and a token’s audience value.

 While a resource and an audience may be the same in some deployments, they are not equivalent.
 A resource server protecting a given resource may accept access tokens with:
 	-	a broadly scoped audience such as `https://api.example.com` that specifies an API-wide identifier for the resource server(s)